Getting in shape doesn’t have to be complicated or expensive. It can be quite simple and free.

 Bodyweight training is more instrumental in building strength and flexibility than most think.
 Completing bodyweight exercises through full range ensures your joint are moving freely.

-Not only this can lead to improvement in your exercise performance, it might reduce risk for exercise-related injury (2).
+Not only this can lead to an improvement in your exercise performance, but it might also reduce the risk of exercise-related injury (2).

 Yoga for example is a great form of bodyweight training that incorporates both flexibility and strength building.